 You’re advised not to drink more than 14 units of alcohol per week – that’s equivalent to 6 pints of average strength beer or 10 small glasses of lower-strength wine.

 If you’re struggling to have alcohol free days, help and support is available.
-Contact Knowsley Integrated Recover Service on 0151 482 6291 or 07780 495742 out of hours for free and confidential
+Contact Knowsley Integrated Recovery Service on 0151 482 6291 or 07780 495742 out of hours for free and confidential

 Support for Businesses